healthchecks/healthchecks/templates/docs/configuring_notifications.md

 If you want to receive repeated notifications for as long as a particular check is down, you have a few different options:

-* If you use an **incident management system** (PagerDuty, VictorOps, OpsGenie, PagerTree, Pager Team), you can set up escalation rules there.
+* If you use an **incident management system** (PagerDuty, VictorOps, OpsGenie, PagerTree), you can set up escalation rules there.
 * Use the **Pushover** integration with the "Emergency" priority.
 Pushover will play a loud notification sound on your phone every 5 minutes until the notification is acknowledged.